Latent Representation Learning of Multi-scale Thermophysics: Application to Dynamics in Shocked Porous Energetic Material: Introduction

-Direct numerical simulations (DNS) play an important role in understanding the above-mentioned complex physics at the meso-scale \citep{kapahi2013dynamics,rai2015mesoscale,sen2018multi,seshadri2022meso,Nguyen2022multiscale}.
+Direct numerical simulations (DNS) play an important role in understanding the above-mentioned complex physics at the meso-scale, where defects (pores, cracks) and interfaces in the heterogenegous microstructure play key roles in energy localization \citep{kapahi2013dynamics,rai2015mesoscale,sen2018multi,seshadri2022meso,Nguyen2022multiscale}.
 Figure \ref{fig:sample_T_P_mu} (a) and (b) illustrate an instance of numerical simulation results representing the shock-induced temporal evolution of temperature and pressure fields associated with a micro-scale single-pore collapse \citep{nguyen2022multi} and a meso-scale field of voids in a domain of EM microstructure \citep{seshadri2022meso}, respectively.
-The columns in the figures show a snapshot of the corresponding temperature and pressure fields at different instants of time (noted above the panels); In addition, there has been a recent interest in data-driven approaches, especially deep learning models, to learn surrogate models from simulation data, and make fast predictions of the corresponding dynamics with comparable accuracy to DNS \citep{nguyen2023parc}.
-However, the high computational cost of DNS for generating meso-scale numerical simulations poses practical challenges in data-driven approaches, which typically need relatively large datasets for training the models.
-Alleviating the need for computationally intensive meso-scale simulations motivates the current meta-learning strategy.
+The columns in the figures show a snapshot of the corresponding temperature and pressure fields at different instants of time (noted above the panels).
+However, with current computational resources, fully resolved DNS simulations are not feasible for prediction and design in large, \textit{i.e.}, macro-scale, systems that employ energetic materials.